bg

 • Save image to Desktop:

-For applications which don't accept pdf format, you can save the signature to your desktop in png, to be copied manually into the document of choice.
+For applications which have trouble accepting a pasted signature, you can save the signature to your desktop to be copied manually into the document of choice.

 • Optimized resolution for printing: